stevenvorona/stevenvorona/README.md

 - Software Engineering Intern at Commvault

 ## Other Things I've Worked On
-- Fmr.
-Director of Logistics at HackSC (Premiere USC Hackathon with 1k+ attendees)
+- Former Director of Logistics at HackSC (Premiere USC Hackathon with 1k+ attendees).
-- Fmr.
-Developer at USC LavaLab (On-Campus Startup Incubator)
+- Former Developer at USC LavaLab (On-Campus Startup Incubator).
-- Attended around 10 hackathons to-date, and got some nice prizes and cool t-shirts along the way ;)
+- Attended around 10 hackathons to-date, and got some nice prizes and cool t-shirts along the way ;).

 ## Skills
 | *Type* | *Skill* |